*This is a sample chapters from the revised Grand Slam Edition. Cover by IMbeta.

 “You’ll be a great queen one day Alex,” said a warm voice filled with love.

 The Diamond Stadium’s entrance was mobbed with people excitedly walking to the front gates.
-By the video quality and the bob of the frame, it was obviously recorded from a camera phone.
+By the video quality and the bobbing frame, it had obviously been recorded on a camera phone.

-“Come on dad, not this again,” Alex said from off screen.
+“Come on dad, not this again,” Alex said from behind the screen.
 “We’re gonna miss the start of the game.”

 The camera spun around and found King Quentin Diamond dressed in street clothes and a hat to blend in with the others.